What does the programme lead to?

 - Computers and data network

-- Electrical devices and appliances: From stoves to power plants
+- Electrical devices and appliances: From measurement equipment to power plants

 - Software development

 What makes a graduate with an engineering degree in Electronics especially attractive to the labour market?
 Below is an overview of the competencies you will have once graduated: general engineering competencies as well as the special competencies you will acquire in Electronics.